cloudflare/pingora/docs/quick_start.md

 ### Command line options

-The pingora `Server` type provides a lot of built-in functionality that we can take advantage of with single-line change.
+The pingora `Server` type provides a lot of built-in functionality that we can take advantage of with a single-line change.

 ```rust
 fn main() {